ake-persson/etcdtool/README.md

-# Etcd-Export/Import/Validate
+# etcd-Export/Import/Validate

-Export/Import Etcd directory as JSON/YAML/TOML and validate directory using JSON schema.
+Export/Import etcd directory as JSON/YAML/TOML and validate directory using JSON schema.

 # Use cases

 - Backup/Restore in a format which is not database or version specific.
 - Migration of data from production to testing.
-- Store authorative configuration in Git and use etcd-import to populate Etcd.
+- Store authorative configuration in Git and use etcd-import to populate etcd.
 - Copy data from one directory to another.
 - Validate directory entries using JSON schema.

 # Caveats

-- Etcd doesn't support list's, this is handled by using the index as the key:
+- etcd doesn't support list's, this is handled by using the index as the key:

 **JSON Input:**